janm-dev/simple-protocols/README.md

 Using the real file system of the host computer is not supported.

 Active Users sends a list of random, fictitious users.

+Quote of the Day sends a randomly selected quote from <https://api.quotable.io/>.
+The quotes are compiled into the binary, and no API requests are made at runtime.

 ## Tests